-In the week ending 20 August 2021, the number of new PCR-positive COVID-19 cases increased in Wales and Scotland.
-In the same week, the trend in the number of new PCR-positive COVID-19 cases was uncertain in Northern Ireland and level in England.
+In the week ending 23 October 2021, the number of new PCR-positive COVID-19 cases continued to increase in Northern Ireland, but the trends were uncertain in England, Wales and Scotland.
 Credible intervals are very wide because of relatively small sample sizes, and care should be taken in interpreting results.

-The reference date used for our official estimates of incidence of PCR-positive cases is 14 days prior to the positivity reference day, meaning that there is a two-week lag between the incidence estimate and the positivity estimate.
+The reference date used for our official estimates of incidence of PCR-positive cases is 14 days before the positivity reference day, meaning that there is a two-week lag between the incidence estimate and the positivity estimate.
 This is necessary as estimates later than this date are more likely to change as we receive additional data.
 While we believe that the incidence estimates are useful, they can be volatile and subject to change as more data become available.
-This is particularly the case with the most recent estimates, so it is important to be cautious when using them.
-When incidence is low, it may not be possible to produce a reliable estimate.
-In these instances we recommend focusing on the upper credible interval, which gives an upper bound to the incidence of new infections.
 For more information on how we calculate estimates of incidence please see COVID-19 Infection Survey: methods and further information.